Our Team

 Jennifer was dismayed to discover that nearly every child in her son's year had a smartphone by January of Year 6.
 In the time-honoured fashion of busy women everywhere, she determined to "do something about it."
 Jennifer joined the Smartphone Free Childhood (SFC) where she is the leader for the SW London region and part of the SFC advocacy team.

 Jennifer is a strategy and policy consultant with over 20 years of experience in energy, infrastructure, and technology.
 She was a Special Adviser to Prime Minister Boris Johnson on energy, regulation, and business policy.
 Since leaving Downing Street, she has worked on creating the UK's green hydrogen economy and for National Grid ESO.
-Jennifer is available for KS2 parent talks.
+Jennifer is available for KS2 parent talks in South West London, Middlesex and Surrey.

 Sammy Mackey